17kaushalsingh/100-Days-Of-DL/01-ANN/07-Loss_Functions/README.md

 # Mean Squared Error

-    - Also called mse
-    - Also called Squared Loss
-    - Also called L2 Loss
+    - Also called mse, squared loss, L2 loss
     - Magnifies those points
     - Activation function should be linear to use mse as loss